n303p4/kitsuchan-2/README.md

 with a focus on high quality code.
 This is a continuation and significant overhaul of the bot called **Kitsuchan-NG**, built with the intent of sleekening the codebase.

-## How to run k2
+# How to run k2

 k2 requires Python 3.6 or higher, as well as `discord.py` `rewrite`.
 This is a requirement, not just a recommendation.
-If you get a syntax error, that's because you're running Python 3.5 or older.
+If you get an error, that's because you're running Python 3.5 or older.
 As of July 2017, many Linux distributions do not have Python 3.6 by default, so you might have to install it specifically.

+It is suggested that you use Fedora or Arch Linux if you use a Linux host for the bot, as these distributions ships recent software versions by default, and Kitsuchan's version requirements can be fairly aggressive.

 The bot should include a sample configuration file called `config.example.json`.
 Rename it to `config.json` and fill it out accordingly.
 Then in a terminal, run: